michaelmior/holiday-scoreboard/README.md

 *This is dangerous* as it could potentially allow remote code execution so run at your own risk.

     DANGEROUSLY_DISABLE_HOST_CHECK=true yarn start

+You can add/edit teams and scores from the restdb.io dashboard (it's rather mobile friendly).
+You'll see new teams appear and when scores change, there's a nice animation where the team slides into its new position based on the score.

 Enjoy and happy holidays!